botlabsDev/bedep_dga/README.md

 domains used in the past.

 This extended version provides:
+* add an option to calculate all domains ever used by bedep
 * fixed off by one bug - domains are valid from Thursday to next Wednesday
-   * add an option to calculate all domains ever used by bedep
+* fixed "new year bug" - 2018-2019 has tuesdays with no currency data